ANSLab-UHN/sEMG-TypingDatabase/README.md

 Data/ P1-19/ T1; T2/ keylogs.txt; LAG_TIMINGS.csv; KeyData/ A_....rhd; A_....rhd; B_....rhd; ...

 The Code folder contains necessary scripts to perform the classification from validation testing.
-Within the code folder the program classify_root.py is the script where all different settings are set for classification.
-Classify.py is called from this script and performs the classification according to parameters set in classify_root.py.
-The other scripts are to read the original intan files.
+To perform classification first set all parameters (desired features, window length, and test type) in classify_root.py and run this script.
+Classify.py is called from this script and will loop through all listed participants and tests for each paruticipant the individual rhd datafiles are read using the load_intan_rhd_format.py script.
+Once the file is read Classify.py aligns the keylog stored in keylog.txt with each recording by adding the associated lag timing from LAG_TIMINGS.csv if any warnings are generated during alignment they will be saved to a ClassificationErrors.csv in the results folder.
+A dataframe containing all features for each participant is constructed and balenced across labels.
+This is then used for the different classification methods.
+The exact size and content of this dataframe varies depending on the test selected in classify_root.py.
+Code in intanutil and are supporting intan scripts.

 Baseline results as discussed in the paper are included within the ClassificationResults folder.
 This includes both "RawResults" and a ResultsSummary excel sheet.